What Yoga Really Means…

 Each time I went to a class or practiced on my own I felt more relaxed and connected to my inner self than I did before.

-And indeed, yoga means ‘union’ or ‘connection’ .
+And indeed, yoga’s aim is to create a ‘union’ or ‘connection’ .
 It’s a science, philosophy and a way of life.
 It provides numerous health benefits to those who commit to regular practice.

-There are various paths to yoga, with the ultimate goal being to awaken our awareness and connection with the self and life.
+There are various paths to yoga, with the ultimate goal being to awaken our awareness and connection with the self and the reality of life.

 Yoga is not a religion, therefore it encourages a sense openness to all who seek to achieve better health and well-being.